Skip to content

 Sorting stack traces

-You can also customize the Icicle graph such that it sorts the stack traces by function, it’s cumulative or different value.
+Customize the icicle graph to sort stack traces by function, cumulative value, or different value.

 Hide binaries